 Not long after this impressive display of speed Buckpasser developed a quarter crack severe enough to keep him from running in any of the classics.
 His would be main rival Graustark was also sidelined from the classics with a serious injury that required life saving surgery, so the Derby was left to Kauai King to win.

-Three months would pass by before Buckpasser was back to racing in a six furlong allowance event and then score in the Leonard Richards Stakes.
+Three months passed by before Buckpasser was back to racing in a six furlong allowance event and then score in the Leonard Richards Stakes.
 The Arlington Classic and a date with Kauai King was his next start.
 In world record time of 1:32 3/5 over a mile beating Crème De La Crème, Buckpasser announced his return to greatness.
 Kauai King never challenged, having broken down in the race.

 What followed was a continuous string of victories in the American Derby, the Chicago Stakes, the Woodward Stakes, the Travers Stakes, the Malibu Stakes, the Brooklyn Handicap, the Lawrence Realization Stakes and then the Jockey Club Gold Cup.
 This skein of wins put him over the million dollar mark in earnings, making him the first horse to do so before his four year old season and he was a unanimous choice for Horse of the Year.

-Buckpasser began his four year old season with a win in the San Fernando Stakes but the quarter crack problem would resurface and he was again sidelined, this time for four months while he healed.
+Buckpasser began his four year old season with a win in the San Fernando Stakes but the quarter crack problem returned and he was again sidelined, this time for four months while he healed.
 He came back in the Metropolitan Mile, his fifteenth consecutive victory.
 He tasted defeat in the Bowling Green Handicap carrying one hundred and thirty-five pounds in his first start on turf to stable mate Poker and the champion grass runner Assagai.

 The Widener Handicap put Buckpasser back on dirt and he won this race with an awe-inspiring stretch run to beat Ring Twice.
 He was giving the latter a twenty-two pound weight advantage.
 He would then be defeated in the Brooklyn Handicap giving huge weight to all in the race.